JacobSandin/koha-doc-translator/README.md

 4. New or modified content is sent to DeepL for translation
 5. The glossary ensures consistent terminology
 6. Translated content is written back to PO files in the localization repository
+7. The status script can be used to check translation progress and identify missing translations

+The translation process handles special cases like escaped characters in RST files (e.g., `\_\_\_`) and ensures all content is properly extracted and translated.

 ## Troubleshooting